sara-nl/clouddocs/notices/maintenance_preparation_down.markdown

 See our [backup policy](https://userinfo.surfsara.nl/systems/hpc-cloud/backup-policy).

 > **Any VMs`RUNNING` in the `instances` &rarr; `VMs` list, will be stopped by us and this may result in data loss or data corruption.**
+VMs XXXXXXX will end abruptly during the maintenance and will probably lose data.

 ### Links